Quince cheese

+Quince cheese is also a traditional food in France, served during Christmas, and is a common food in Italy.

 History

 The recipe is probably of ancient origin; the Roman cookbook of Apicius, a collection of Roman cookery recipes compiled in the late 4th or early 5th century AD, gives recipes for stewing quince with honey.

 Historically, marmalade was made from quince.
 The English word "marmalade" comes from the Portuguese word marmelada, meaning "quince preparation" (and used to describe quince cheese or quince jam; "marmelo" = "quince").
 Nowadays (in English), "A marmalade is a jellied fruit product which holds suspended within it all or part of the fruit pulp and the sliced peel.
 It is prepared from pulpy fruits, preferably those that contain pectin.
 Citrus fruits are especially desirable because of their flavor and pectin content."

 Preparation

 Quince cheese is prepared with quince fruits.
 The fruit is peeled and cored, and cooked with a teaspoon of water and from 500 to 1000 g sugar per kg of quince pulp, preferably in a pressure cooker, but it can also be left for longer (40 minutes–1 hour) in a regular pot, in this case with a little more water (which will then evaporate).
 It turns a light brick colour in the pressure cooker and on a regular pot, after a long cooking time, dark brick colour.
 After leaving it to set for a few days on earthenware/clay bowls (preferable), topped with parchment paper rounds, it becomes a relatively firm quince paste/cheese, dense enough to hold its shape.
 The taste is sweet but slightly astringent (depending on the amount of sugar used), and it is similar in consistency, flavor and use to guava cheese or guava paste.

 Quince jelly is made with the skins and core, including pips, that were discarded when preparing quince cheese.
 They are cooked until halved in volume and the water is then sieved.
 For every 1000 ml water, 500 g sugar is added and the concoction is again boiled, until thread point is achieved.

-Quince cheese is sold in squares or blocks, then cut into thin slices and spread over toasted bread or sandwiches, plain or with cheese, often served for breakfast or as a snack, with manchego, mató, or Picón cheese (Spain) or Queijo da Serra da Estrela, Serra da Estrela cheese de Azeitão Queijo de Azeit%C3%A3o or São Jorge S%C3%A3o Jorge cheese cheeses (Portugal).
+Quince cheese is sold in squares or blocks, then cut into thin slices and spread over toasted bread or sandwiches, plain or with cheese, often served for breakfast or as a snack, with manchego, mató, Picón cheese (Spain), Serra da Estrela cheese or Queijo de Azeit%C3%A3o.
 It is also often used to stuff pastries.